- For A Few Dollars More

 In For a Few Dollars More he plays Manco (Spanish for ‘one-armed man’), a bounty hunter who is on the trail of the ruthless outlaw El Indio (Gian Maria Volonté) and his gang.
 Whilst on the hunt Manco meets Col. Douglas Mortimer (Lee Van Cleef, who would also appear in the next film in the trilogy) another bounty hunter who is also after the same man, and the two agree to team up and eventually split the reward.
 As the bullets begin to fly it soon becomes clear that the bounty hunters have different motivations for wanting to kill El Indio.

-When I interviewed Renato Casaro for this site earlier this year he talked about his friendship and collaborations with Leone and the following is an excerpt:
+When I interviewed the artist Renato Casaro for this site earlier this year he talked about his friendship and collaborations with Leone and the following is an excerpt:

 You also got to know Sergio Leone?